furaga/ThinkpadTouchPointTapGesture/README.md

 This gesture recognizer looks mouse cursor's movement.
 It assumes that the touchpoint is tapped if the mouse cursor moved subtly in a moment.

-Because the current implementation is too naive, the gesture recognition accuracy is not good.
+Because the current implementation is too naive, **the gesture recognition accuracy is not good**.

 This software is implemented as a WinForm application with Visual C# 2015.
-I confirm this software works on ThinkPad X1 Carbon in Windows 10.
+I confirmed this software works on ThinkPad X1 Carbon in Windows 10.

 Licence